22 March 2010

 Ten Evil Scenes Of Thai Politic

-A new exhibition by Vasan Sitthiket, titled Ten Evil Scenes Of Thai Politic [sic.], opens on 11th March at Number One Gallery, Bangkok.
+A new exhibition by Vasan Sitthiket, titled Ten Evil Scenes Of Thai Politic [sic], opens on 11th March at Number One Gallery, Bangkok.
 It will close on 3rd April.

-In Thailand, criticisms are almost always made indirectly to save face, and discussion of sensitive subjects, even in the media, is usually camouflaged by innuendo.
-Vasan, however, pulls no punches; unusually for an established Thai artist, he is refreshingly direct in his treatment of politics, society, and religion.
+Vasan is refreshingly direct in his treatment of politics, sex, and religion.
 His new paintings, for example, explicitly depict politicians such as Thaksin Shinawatra and Suthep Thaugsuban as thoroughly corrupt figures succumbing to the temptations of sex and money.
+Some of his video works, including the scatological There Must Be Something Happen, were shown at From Message To Media.